aimldl/envs-and-tools/docker/en/README.md

 [commands/README.md](commands/README.md) summarizes some Docker commands serving as a cheat sheet.

+## Docker runs on top of various OSs (Operating Systems)

+Docker supports various OSs.
+Once Docker is installed and a Docker container is up and running, the base OS does not really matter.
+Say the environment inside the Docker container is Ubuntu Linux.
+Then you can use Ubuntu Linux running on top of your base OS no matter what that is.
+Windows, MacOS, Ubuntu Linux, RedHat Linux or whatsoever.
+Docker provides the identical environment and the interface or CLI (Command Line Interface) to the user.

+### Docker on Linux

+### Docker on MacOS

+### Docker on Windows

-## Ubuntu Linux on Windows 10 over Docker Desktop
+#### Ubuntu Linux on Windows 10 over Docker Desktop

 There are several options to run Linux on Windows.
 Using Docker Desktop is a wonderful choice because a Docker container provides more or like a native Linux computing environment on Windows!
 To set up this computing environment, [install Docker Desktop on Windows](INSTALL_Docker_Desktop_on_Windows.md) and then run a Docker container like below.